nicolazzie/SNPchimpRepo/README.md

 If you need help with PLINK and PLINK formats, please see: http://pngu.mgh.harvard.edu/~purcell/plink/ If you need help with SNPchiMp, please see: http://bioinformatics.tecnoparco.org/SNPchimp/index.php/faqs or contact me.
-As previoulsy stated, _iConvert.py_ requires a parameter file, named "convert.param".
+As previoulsy stated, _iConvert.py_ requires a parameter file, named _"convert.param"_.
 You can choose your own parameter filename by indicating the new parameter file name after the "-p" option.
-For example, if your parameter file is named "parameter_file" you should run the program using the following:
+For example, if your parameter file is named _"parameter_file"_ you should run the program using the following:

     % python iConvert.py -p parameter_file